 © All Rights Reserved shoestring

 One World Trade Center (1 WTC), or Freedom Tower as it was called in the earlier stages, is the tallest building in New York City since April 2012, when it surpassed the height of the Empire State Building.
 The construction is part of an effort to memorialize and rebuild following the destruction of the original World Trade Center complex during the attacks of September 11, 2001.
 The building is build on the spot were 6 WTC used to be.
 On November 2, 2012 the concrete floor of the 104th floor was poured, which meant that the top floor was finished, and the construction of the antenna, which will reach up to 1,776 feet began (the number of feet bing a reference to the year of independence of the USA).
-The opening of the building is expected in late 2013.
+The opening of the building is expected in 2014.

 © All Rights Reserved riko